McJaerbear/ITM352_F19_repo/README.md

 Hello everyone!

-I'm currently on the hunt for some delicious meal.
+I'm currently on the hunt for a delicious meal.
-Let me know if you have any recomendations
+Let me know if you have any recomendations.